 In 2007, freelance science journalist Douglas Fox traveled to Antarctica with a team of glaciologists studying rivers and lakes buried under thousands of feet of ice.
 He and the researchers spent four weeks tent-camping on the ice.
 They spent up to 10 hours a day on snowmobiles, installing monitoring equipment at key sites on the West Antarctic Ice Sheet, always mindful of the bottomless, hidden crevasses that could claim their lives.
 Fox describes the trip as the most grueling and most satisfying experience of his career.
 “Icemen Cometh: The Ground Zero of Climate Change” appeared in Discover in September 2008.
 Fox’s other stories about the expedition are available here.

-Here, Fox tells TON co-editor Siri Carpenter the story behind the stories.
+Here, Fox tells TON co-founder Siri Carpenter the story behind the stories.
 (This interview has been edited for length and clarity.)